eigerco/uniffi-zcash-lib/lib/uniffi-zcash-cli/README.md

 ## <a name="how-to-use"></a> How to use it from my laptop 💻

+1. Ensure you have the [needed software](../../CONTRIBUTING.md#local-environment-setup) installed.

-1. Copy the [provided](./env_example) `env` file to a personal, git ignored `.env` one, and fill the variables values.
+2. Copy the [provided](./env_example) `env` file to a personal, git ignored `.env` one, and fill the variables values.
 By default, they have testing values.
 Only those for the relevant target languages are needed.

     ```bash
     $ cp ./env_example .env
     ```
-2. Execute the [script](./load_env.sh) for loading the needed environment variables into the current terminal:
+3. Execute the [script](./load_env.sh) for loading the needed environment variables into the current terminal:
     ```bash
     $ source ./load_env.sh
     ```
-3. Now the developer can execute the desired commands.
+4. Now the developer can execute the desired commands.

 ## <a name="how-to-test"></a> How to test this CLI ✅